palant/palant.info/content/articles/lastpass-breach-the-significance-of-these-password-iterations/index.md

 I don’t know exactly when and how these changes happened.
 Except for the last one: it happened in February 2018 as a result of [my research](/2018/07/09/is-your-lastpass-data-really-safe-in-the-encrypted-online-vault/#cracking-the-encryption).

+**Edit** (2022-12-30): I now know more, thanks to [@Sc00bz@infosec.exchange](https://infosec.exchange/@sc00bz/109599415792124027).
+The switch to 500 iterations happened in June 2012, the one to 5,000 iterations in February 2013.
+To quote Sc00bz: “I shamed the CEO into increasing this. «I think it is irresponsible to tell your users the recommended iteration count is 500.
+When 12 years ago, PBKDF2 had a recommended minimum iteration count of 1000.»”

 LastPass was notified through their bug bounty program on Bugcrowd.
 When they reported fixing the issue I asked them about existing accounts.
 That was on February 24th, 2018.

 {{< img src="bugcrowd.png" width="870" alt="Screenshot from Bugcrowd. bobc sent a message (5 years ago): Ok thank you.
 Our default is now 100k rounds and artificial limits on number of rounds have been removed. palant sent a message (5 years ago) Yes, the default changed it seems.
 But what about existing accounts?" />}}